 Another important part of restorative dentistry, veneers are thin sheets of porcelain or ceramic material.
 The dentist attaches them to the front of teeth to hide cracks, decays, or discoloration.
 They can also work for teeth that are uneven.
 Typically, veneers are best for incisors or front teeth on the top or bottom.

 If you are missing teeth, dental crowns and bridges might be the best restorative dentistry option for you.
 If you just have a single missing tooth, the dentist can put an implant into your jaw bone.
-That is essentially a metal rod that extends up above your gum line.
-The dentist then places a crown on top of that.
+That is essentially a metal rod that extends up above your gum line. the oral surgeon then places a crown on top of that.

 You can also use crowns over decayed teeth.
 In that case, the dentist removes the decay and adds a filling as needed.
 Then, the dentist places a crown on top of that, so you have the look of a whole new tooth.